 We’re delighted to present another guest post from our favorite sleepytime expert, Nicole from BabySleepSite.
-Today she shares how to help your 4- to 6-month old baby find a sleep schedule.
+Today she shares how to help you with your 4 month old sleep schedule.

 No wonder, then, that this is the time when many parents start anxiously trying to piece together a daytime schedule for their babies.
 They are desperate for some measure of order in the day!